Updated August 2019

 Colorado is one of the most liberal states in the U.S. in regards to its attitude toward cannabis.
 Colorado voters approved Amendment 64 to legalize the sale, cultivation, and possession of recreational marijuana in 2012.
 Having already passed comprehensive medical marijuana legislation, the legal marijuana market in Colorado reached over $1 billion dollars in 2016.
+Learn more about Colorado marijuana laws below.

 Recreational Marijuana in Colorado

-Being caught with marijuana quantities of more than 1 ounce to 2 ounces is considered a petty offense and susceptible to a maximum fine of $100.
+According to Colorado marijuana laws, being caught with marijuana quantities of more than 1 ounce to 2 ounces is considered a petty offense and susceptible to a maximum fine of $100.
 Possessing 2 to 6 ounces of marijuana is a misdemeanor and punishable to a maximum fine of $700 and incarceration of up to 12 months.
 Possessing 6 to 12 ounces of marijuana is also a misdemeanor, punishable to a maximum fine of $5,000 and incarceration of 6 to 18 months.
 Possessing more than 12 ounces of marijuana is a felony, punishable to incarceration of 1 to 2 years and a maximum fine of $100,000.

 Medical Marijuana in Colorado